lbdc/zoneminder-notifier/README.md

 Requirements
 ================================================================================
-* ZoneMinder with API enabled (tested with 1.32.3)
+* ZoneMinder with API enabled
-* Python 2.7 (tested with 2.7.15; has not been tested with Python 3)
+OLD * Python 2.7 (tested with 2.7.15; has not been tested with Python 3) NEW *Currently being tested with python 3 and ZM 1.34
 * Python modules: requests, urllib3
 * Mutt (to send notifications)
 * OpenCV with deep neural network and Python bindings (if using object detection)